Measuring and Scaling Your Demand Generation Impact

 What is “real ROI” in demand generation?

-Real ROI evaluates whether those leads turn into qualified opportunities, pipeline, and revenue.
+Real ROI evaluates whether leads turn into qualified opportunities, pipeline, and revenue.
 The focus is on outcomes that directly impact the business, such as booking value, closed-won deals, and payback period.

 To measure ROI effectively, track both revenue metrics (pipeline value, return on ad spend, customer acquisition cost) and conversion metrics (lead-to-demo, demo-to-customer).
 Using a multi-touch attribution model can also help you understand how different channels contribute at various points in the buyer journey.